Find Affordable College Courses

 Keene, NH

-With a ranking of #9, Keene State College did quite well on this year’s best value schools for film, video and photographic arts students working on their bachelor’s degree.
-Located in the distant town of Keene, Keene State is a public college with a small student population.
+Keene State College did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the town of Keene, Keene State is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at Keene State are $24,994 per year.
+Keene State undergraduate students pay an average of $24,994 in tuition and fees each year.
 Film majors at Keene State take out an average of $23,488 in student loans while working on their Bachelor's Degree.

 Read full report on Film, Video & Photographic Arts at Keene State College